droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>You hear the snap of a twig in the underbrush to the south.</p>
 </div>

-If the players investigate, they can make a DC 11 Wisdom (Perception) check to discern a human-shaped silhouette amidst the tree line beyond.
+If the players investigate, they can make a DC 22 Perception check to discern a human-shaped silhouette amidst the tree line beyond.
 If the players approach, call out to, or otherwise attempt to interact with the silhouette, read:

 <div class="description">
 <p>You startle a broad-shouldered woman clad in thick, mud-caked furs and clutching a stone axe.
 Obsidian ornaments hang from her ears and neck, and a thin layer of gray mud is smeared across her face, blending with the dark trees around her.</p>